-- (b) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
+- (a) Included in costs of operations for site rental and broadcast transmission for the six months ended June 30, 1998 are non-cash compensation charges for \$1.4 million related to the issuance of stock options for 170,000 ordinary shares and 169,830,000 preference shares of CTSH to certain employees of CTI.
+In connection with the Roll-Up, such stock options will be converted into options for Common Stock of the Company.
+See "Management--Stock Option Plans--CTI Stock Option Plans". - (b) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
 These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers.
 Included in corporate development expenses for the six months ended June 30, 1998 are non-cash compensation charges for \$1.8 million related to the issuance of stock options for approximately 168,000 ordinary shares and 167,832,000 preference shares of CTSH to certain executives at CTI.
 In connection with the Roll-Up, such stock options will be converted into options for Common Stock of the Company.
 See "Management--Stock Option Plans--CTI Stock Option Plans".
 CCIC expects to record non-cash compensation charges related to the issuance of stock options to certain employees and executives.
 Such charges are expected to amount to \$10.6 million in 1998, recognized upon completion of the Offering, and approximately \$1.6 million per year thereafter through 2003. - (c) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) and CTI for each period. - (d) As of June 30, 1998, the Company had contracts with 1,283 buildings in the United States to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
 A revenue producing rooftop represents a rooftop where the Company has arranged a lease of space on such rooftop and, as such, is receiving payments in respect of its management contract.
-The Company generally does not receive any payment for rooftops under management unless the Company actually leases space on such rooftops to third parties.
-As of June 30, 1998, the Company had 1,217 rooftop sites under management throughout the United States that were not revenue producing rooftops but were available for leasing to customers and, in the United Kingdom, the Company had 54 revenue producing rooftop sites that were occupied by the Company's transmitters but were not available for leasing to customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
+The Company generally does not receive any payment for rooftops to third parties.
+As of June 30, 1998, the Company had 1,217 rooftop sites under management throughout the United States that were not revenue producing rooftops but were available for leasing to customers and, in the United Kingdom, the Company had 54 revenue producing rooftop sites that were not available for leasing to customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
 EBITDA is presented as additional information because management believes it to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements.
 It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
 Furthermore, the Company's measure of EBITDA may not be comparable to similarly titled measures of other companies.